nRF24/RF24/docs/pico_sdk.md

    Notice we specified the build type again using the `--config` option.

-   @note If you see an error stating `PICO_DEFAULT_SPI_SCK_PIN' was not declared in this scope`, then it means the board you selected with the `-DPICO_BOARD` option (in step 2) does not have a default set of SPI pins defined for it.
-To workaround this error, you can either define the missing macros in your project's CMakeLists.txt file or use the below instructions to use different pins for the SPI bus.
+   @note If you see an error stating `'PICO_DEFAULT_SPI_SCK_PIN' was not declared in this scope`, then it means the board you selected with the `-DPICO_BOARD` option (in step 2) does not have a default set of SPI pins defined for it.
+To workaround this error, see the below instructions to use different pins for the SPI bus.

 ## Incorporating RF24 libs into your project